vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 ## Build Properties
 In the article [I referenced at the beginning of this post](https://www.vojtechruzicka.com/spring-boot-version/), I  describe how to obtain information about the artifact and its build properties.
 The idea is simple, configure Spring Boot Maven/Gradle plugin to generate `build-info.properties` file, which contains the required information.

-What's great is that if you do use Actuator, it automatically detects `build-info.properties` file and display its contents through the `/info` endpoint.
+What's great is that if you do use Actuator, it automatically detects `build-info.properties` file and displays its contents through the `/info` endpoint.
 All you need to do is to add a simple config to your Spring Boot Maven/Gradle Plugin.

 Maven `pom.xml` file:
 ```xml{4-11}